Behind this mask there is more than just flesh. Beneath this mask there is an idea… and ideas are bulletproof, Alan Moore

 Install Proxmox

-- Go to the official Proxmox website, then navigate to the ISO Downloads page and download the latest Proxmox Installer available.
+- Download the ISO.
+Go to the official Proxmox website, then navigate to the ISO Downloads page and grab the latest Proxmox VE Installer ISO available.

-- Create a bootable USB using tools like dd, balena, Rufus, Etcher or Ventoy:
+- Create a bootable USB using tools like BalenaEtcher, Rufus or Ventoy.
+Linux/macOS:

 - Launch the Proxmox Installer.
 Install Proxmox VE, read and accept the End User License Agreement (EULA).
-Choose the target hard disk where you want to install Proxmox (by default, ext4 is used).
-Set the location, time zone, and keyboard layout.
-Create a password for your admin credentials and type in an email address.
+Choose the target disk where you want to install Proxmox (defaults to ext4).
+Set Location, Time Zone, and Keyboard Layout.
+Create a password for your admin credentials and type in an email address for system alerts.

-- Open your favorite browse to the required IP address, click Proceed to IP Proxmox Web management interface, then log in as root and type the password you set when installing Proxmox.
+- Log in as root with the password you set.
 Finally, ignore the message saying there is no valid subscription for the server.
+(Subscription notice is harmless if you’re using the free community edition.)

 EasySSH

 EasySSH is a user-friendly SSH connection manager designed to simplify your SSH connections.
-It organizes connections into groups fro better management.
-It allows to customize the terminal appearance to better suites your preferences and supports a dark theme.
+It organizes connections into groups for better management.
+You can customize the terminal appearance to suit your preferences, and it also supports a dark theme for a more comfortable viewing experience.

 flatpak install flathub com.github.muriloventuroso.easyssh